rfeinberg3/ALT/README.md

-## Project: Building a Machine Translation Model for Ancient Language Translation with Meta AI's No Language Left Behind (NLLB) Model.
+## Project: Ancient Language Translation with Meta AI's No Language Left Behind (NLLB) Model.
 **Abstract:**

   Hittite is one of the oldest written